4 Ways to Improve Communication and Employee Satisfaction at Work

 Source: Image credit

 Today's workplace is more collaborative, virtual, and flexible than ever.
 As a result, employees often report feeling happier and more fulfilled at work than in previous decades.
 But that doesn't mean the modern office is drama-free—or perfect.
 Many workplaces struggle with communication and employee satisfaction.
 If your employees seem unenthused or disconnected at work, it's time to take action to improve communication and boost employee satisfaction.
-These strategies will help you create a more productive and inspired team excited to come to work every day.
+These strategies will help you create a more productive and inspired team that is excited to come to work every day.
 Read on for more details about each of these three tips for improving communication and employee satisfaction at work:

-Always explain the why
+Always explain why

-Encourage feedback and act on it.
+Could you give feedback and act on it?

 Many employees want to feel like their feedback is heard and valued.
 If you encourage your team members to give feedback, they're more likely to feel engaged and satisfied at work.
 This is especially true if you follow through and act on their feedback.
 In many workplaces, managers and HR leaders encourage employees to give feedback about job satisfaction, processes, and more.
 But many times, the conversation stops there.